-This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government office as the Town will utilize general government purposes at no cost.
-Assuming the incorporated Town assesses an equivalent County tax rate, revenues exceed expenses by an average of two percent, failing satisfying the requirement outlined in Section 10-2a-205(6).
-Matching the County's equivalent rate is not sufficient to meet the expenditures within the Town in years two and four, and an additional Riddermark rate is needed in those years to balance the budget and provide sufficient funding for the Study Area.
-For example, the 2025 Town rate (.001906) is the sum of the County equivalent rate (.001845) and the Riddermark rate (.000061).
+This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government office as the Town will utilize the Beehive School for general government purposes at no cost.
+Assuming the incorporated Town assesses an equivalent County tax rate, revenues exceed expenses by an average of 7.2 percent, satisfying the requirement outlined in Section 10-2a-205(6).
+Matching the County's equivalent rate is sufficient to meet the expenditures within the Town, and an additional Riddermark rate is not needed in those years to balance the budget and provide sufficient funding for the Study Area.